Eglise du Très-Saint-Sacrement

 • Cathedrals, churches and abbeys

-96 rue Decarnin, rue Philadelphie, 59000 Lille
+7 Rue Decarnin, rue Philadelphie, 59800 Lille

 The Très-Saint-Sacrement church was built in 1904 on a plot of land bordering the rue de Philadelphie.
 Once the structural work was completed, the interior fittings were entrusted to Delgutte, who built the vaults, dressed the columns, and made the communion benches and baptismal font.
 The inauguration took place on December 8, 1908.
 The church underwent a number of transformations under successive parish priests.
 On June 22, 1944, the 1757th day of the Second World War, a bomb completely destroyed the church.
 The next day, the parish hall became a temporary church open for worship.
-It wasn't until May 10, 1953 that, thanks to a great deal of dedication, the present church was finally completed.
+It wasn't until May 10, 1953, thanks to a great deal of dedication, that the present-day church was finally completed.
+Inside, the cross weighs 150kg, the altar is made of wood from the forests on the banks of the Loire, and the organ, built by Ets Gonzalès, has 28 stops.
+The oak statue of the Virgin Mary was sculpted by Fernand Weerts, a sculptor from Mons en Baroeul who, with his wife, also a sculptor, created numerous works for the Lille diocese.

 Location